ec-europa/europa-component-library/src/systems/ec/specs/components/blockquote/docs/usage.md

 ### When to use it

 This is used for testimonials where organizations present quotes from someone prominant.
-In such cases quotations are usually big, bold and clearly visible.

 ### When not to use it